bmongird/greengrass-ablecps-integration/README.md

 It is entirely possible I may have missed mentioning an AWS permission somewhere.
 The errors are usually pretty descriptive and can give you a sense of which permission you should enable.
 If you find there's a permission that I forgot to describe please reach out and I will add it to the readme ASAP.

 I found the `docker logs` command to be very valuable, and you can view your component's logs by running `sudo cat /greengrass/v2/logs/COMPONENT_NAME.log`.
 This should help with debugging most errors.
 As always, the AWS documentation is extremely valuable.

+The `topics.txt` file contains some of the topics found in the BlueROV sim. `listener.py` is a helper script that will display all ROS topics for a certain ROS network